ecmwf/pdbufr/docs/source/concepts/readers/flat.rst

 Filters
 -------------------

 With ``filters`` we can control which messages/subsets should be selected.
 The conditions are combined together with the logical AND operator to form the filter.
 See the available :ref:`filter types  <filters>` for details.
-The following special rules apply to the :ref:`flat reader <flat-reader>` ``filters`` for standard (i.e. non-computed) keys and for :ref:`computed keys <computed-bufr-keys>`.
+The following special rules apply to the :ref:`flat reader <flat-reader>` ``filters`` both for standard (i.e. non-computed) and for :ref:`computed keys <computed-bufr-keys>`.

 Filters for standard keys
 //////////////////////////////